 I guess I’m not “white” because I can speak Spanish?!

-I find it funny, how everyone wants to learn a second language, but when they find out I comprehend Spanish all of a sudden I get stared down on.
-Apparently, to learn a second language means something “classy” like German, French, Italian—”classy” languages.
-Spanish is seen as being “beneath” my dignity, as “dirty”.
+I find it funny, how everyone wants to learn a second language, but when they find out I comprehend Spanish all of a sudden I get stared at.
+The desire to learn a second language means something “classy” like German, French, Italian—”classy” languages.
+Spanish is seen as being “dirty”.

 While my ancestors on side of the family weren’t technically “Nazi” (by that point they lived in the States), my grandparent still participated in the Hitler Youth, and financially contributed to the Nazi cause.
 I grew up as a Holocaust denier (a “soft” kind, Jews were killed but that wasn’t the focus of Hitler and his government).
 I grew up hearing all kinds of things before Trump’s presidency made white-powered conspiracies commonplace.

 Despite disagreeing that I benefit from “cis-passing privilege”, I will admit I do benefit from “white privilege”: when cops pull me over, it’s for a “legit” reason.
 My career trajectory won’t be hampered because of a superior’s conscious or unconscious racist or sexist biases.
 If I’m lethargic for whatever reason, others may think something’s wrong and make sure I’m reassured and everything’s okay.
 People know I’ve earned my merits, not because of affirmative action.
 If I was on welfare, I would be “entitled to my ‘earned benefits'”, instead of being seen as a “welfare bum”.
 I’m almost never talked down to, I can get away with my edgy humor, and my suggestions are taken with consideration.